-- 1 stalk lemongrass, cut in half lengthwise (or 1 Tbsp lemongrass paste)
+- 1 stalk lemongrass cut in half lengthwise (or 1 tablespoon lemongrass paste)

-- 1-2 tsp red curry paste (according to taste)
+- 1-2 teaspoon red curry paste according to taste

-- 2 Tbsp fish sauce * ( or sub 1 Tbsp worcestershire sauce + 1 Tbsp low-sodium soy sauce)
+- 2 tablespoon fish sauce * or sub 1 tablespoon worcestershire sauce + 1 tablespoon low-sodium soy sauce

-- 1-2 Tbsp lime juice (according to taste)
+- 1-2 tablespoon lime juice according to taste

 - In a large pot or Dutch oven add broth, ginger, lemongrass, curry paste and fish sauce and simmer for about 10 mins.